massalabs/massa-sc-runtime/docs/Tutorial:-How-to-create-a-smart-contract-on-Massa.md

 }
 ```

-The `initialize` function is used to start a new tictactoe game.
+The `initialize` function is used to start a new tic-tac-toe game.
 This function is used to instantiate the different variables that will be used to track the state of the game: `currentPlayer`, `gameState` and `gameWinner`.
-Note that smart-contract data is stored in a hashmap where keys and values must be string.
-For more details we refer to the documentation: TODO.
+Note that smart-contract data is stored in a hash map where keys and values must be string.
+For more details, we refer to the documentation: TODO.

-Notice that in this example the `initialize` function is public (see the `export`).
+Notice that in this example, the `initialize` function is public (see the `export`).
 It means that anyone can call it.
-In a real world example you will probably want to design a more complex mechanism!
+In a real-world example, you will probably want to design a more complex mechanism!

 We now turn to the game logic:
 ```ts